 A LASTING IMPACT

-At outreach events we let folks play with our robot(s), talk to them, answer questions, and hand out flyers.
-Sources tell us that after our events, FIRST WA sees a 4-5 fold increase in emails.
-We get involved with our crowds and ensure they know how to get involved with FIRST no matter their age.
-We've also inspired every school in our district to get involved with robotics.
-Through this outreach program, teams outside our district have gotten inspired to start too.
+At outreach events, we let folks play with our robots, talk to them, answer questions, and hand out flyers.
+Sources tell us that after our events, FIRST WA has seen a 4-5 fold increase in emails.
+We get involved with our crowds, and ensure they know how to get involved with us.
+We promote FIRST programs to everyone, no matter their age.
+We've inspired every school in our district to get involved with robotics.
+Through this outreach program, teams outside our district have gotten inspired too.

 WHAT DOES A.R.T.
 STAND FOR?

 ART stands for Audit, Respond, and Teach.
 Founded in the summer of 2017, its purpose is to not only engage and inspire the community, but to teach it.
 This means taking on technical odd jobs and assisting more FIRST teams.
 We start out by "auditing," or investigating, a problem.
 Then we respond to the situation, fulfilling the job or solving an issue.
 Finally, we teach others how we arrived at our solution in order to ensure sustainability and future problem solving.
 This method helps the community in the short term through our volunteering, and the long term through our teaching.
 Our ultimate goal is to give our community the integral STEM skills that we have aquired through robotics.

 We've mentored multiple schools in our district, including the Issaquah Middle School FLL team, which we've worked with since inspiring its creation.
 We mentor and assist teams from Central Washington to Silicon Valley, not limiting ourselves by geography.
 From organizing a summer camp at the Issaquah Library to building an attendance system with blockchain technology for high school clubs, our members set out to volunteer their time and experience.
 Recently, the IRS started a Special Olympics robotics team at Issaquah High School with Unified Robotics.